Operation Market Garden: Link-up between the Poles and XXX Corps

+Eindhoven–Veghel

+While much of the corridor was firmly in Allied hands, German counterattacks were still being mounted along its length.
+Early on 22 September the Germans attacked towards Veghel in an uncoordinated pincer movement to cut Highway 69.
+Kampfgruppe Huber of 59th Infantry Division attacked from the west, supported by four Jagdpanthers from 1st Company 559th Panzerjäger Battalion.
+It briefly cut the highway south of Veghel but was cut off and decimated by 1st Battalion 506th Parachute Infantry Regiment, 1st and 2nd Battalions 327th Glider Infantry Regiment, 1st and 3rd Battalions 501st Parachute Infantry Regiment, and B and C Squadrons 44th Royal Tank Regiment.

+Attacking from the east was Kampfgruppe Walther, comprising 107th Panzer Brigade, 16th Battalion Division No. 180, and SS Kampfgruppe Richter.
+Between Veghel and Uden, the Germans clashed with 2nd Battalion 501st Parachute Infantry Regiment, 2nd Battalion 506th Parachute Infantry Regiment, 3rd Battalion 327th Glider Infantry Regiment, and the British 100th Anti-Aircraft Brigade, which had been held up in Veghel due to traffic.
+The Germans took heavy losses and could not enter Veghel to destroy the bridge, but remained close enough to halt traffic on the highway.
+Horrocks sent 32nd Guards Brigade south from Nijmegen to Uden to assist with reopening the highway the next day.

 Day 7: Saturday 23 September

 The Germans had figured out what the Poles were attempting to do and they spent the rest of the day trying to cut off the British in their northern bridgehead from the riverside.
 The British managed to hold on and both sides suffered heavy losses.
 The Germans also attacked the Poles on the south side in order to tie them down but several tanks arrived from XXX Corps and the German attack was defeated.
 Boats and engineers from the Canadian army also arrived that day and another river crossing that night landed 150 troops of the Polish 3rd Parachute Battalion on the north bank of the Rhine.

 To the south several more German attacks from their position astride the road were stopped but the road was still cut.
 XXX Corps then sent a unit of the Guards Armoured Division 19 km south and re-took the road.
 The rest of the force to the north continued to wait for infantry to move up, still only a few kilometres south of Arnhem.

 The 325th GIR was finally delivered to reinforce the 82nd Airborne, originally planned for 19 September, and while it was immediately 75% effective, arrived far too late to affect the battle in that sector.